Protection from Abuse: How the Law Works in Maine

 - someone who you live with or used to live with

-- your current or former dating partner or sexual partner
+- your current or former dating partner or intimate partner

 - anyone who has stalked you or sexually assaulted you